bufalobk/lambda-2-ecs-example/README.md

 - You may select any existing ECS cluster for the task (if any).
 - Alternatively, you may create an empty cluster for the new ECS task.
 In order to launch an on-demand ECS instance and free up the ECS instance as soon as the task is completed, just add environment variable 'DEDICATED_ECS_INSTANCE' and set it to 'True' (case sensitive) to the Lambda function.
 ![](img/LambdaEnv.PNG)
-- The complete code snippets that may launch on-demand ECS instance could be found here: [LambdaFunction](Refs/LambdaFunction)
+- The complete code snippets could be found here: [LambdaFunction](Refs/LambdaFunction)

 ## Updating your Lambda trigger(s)
 - Now the last step is updating your current event source(s) that triggers your (old) Lambda function to trigger the new Lambda function instead.